netuno-org/platform/bundle/base/README.md

 Applications are placed inside the `apps` folder.

-To set applications in any other path you need to create the `apps/my_app_name.json` file with the content:
+To set applications that are placed in other path you'll need to create a `.json` format file in the `apps` folder where the name should be the name of your application.
+In this example we have the `my_app_name` app so we'll create the `my_app_name.json` file with the app's actual path:

 ```
 {